 One commonly highlighted positive impact of global warming is the possible increase in plant-life in cold regions of the planet.8 Butler (2017) argues that by 2030 there will be 8% more arable land available in areas that have historically been too cold for agriculture.9 For example, uninhabited parts of Siberia may become more likely to have wide expanses of fertile and farmable land.10 White (2018) claims that regions such as Siberia could experience an agricultural boom, and that climate change in this respect may encourage different migration patterns for both humans and animals.11 From this perspective, global warming is not necessarily a threat to humanity and the Earth.12 Similarly, Jenkins (2013) suggests that the arctic tundra will see an increase in plant reproduction, which will almost certainly result in new species emerging within that region.13 However, scientists such as Jenkins also acknowledge that the regions to which they are referring are often those which ‘do not receive a significant amount of sunlight’ (White, 2018, p.
 09).14 Therefore, in terms of agricultural land, these areas cannot be considered a viable option to replace current land.15 Ultimately, the argument that global warming will provide life new opportunities is not yet well developed.16

-For more guidelines on how to structure an evaluative essay, continue studying with Lesson 4.
-In our final lesson on this topic, we provide a complete five-paragraph essay that critically evaluates the impacts of global warming on our planet.
-Once you’ve finished this short course, you may then wish to check your overall comprehension of this topic by unlocking and completing our beginner, intermediate and advanced worksheets.
+For more guidelines on how to structure an evaluative essay, continue studying with Chapter 4.
+In our final chapter on this topic, we provide a complete five-paragraph essay that critically evaluates the impacts of global warming on our planet.
+Once you’ve finished this short reader, you may then wish to check your overall comprehension of this topic by unlocking and completing our beginner, intermediate and advanced worksheets.